• Wembley has hosted the most Champions League finals

 Most Champions League Finals Hosted

-Wembley has hosted the most Champions League finals with seven.
-Of course, these have been split across the old and new Wembley, with two finals (2011, 2013) being played under the arch.
+Wembley has hosted the most Champions League finals with eight, most recently hosting the European showpiece fixture in 2024.
+Of course, these have been split across the old and new Wembley, with three finals (2011, 2013 and 2024) being played under the arch.

 Hampden Park, another British stadium, is one of 10 stadia to have hosted three of more Champions League finals.
 It was also the venue for one of the best Champions League final goals courtesy of Zinedine Zidane in 2002.